 Note: Avalanche rescue backpacks are not permitted on flights to/from the USA.

-For full information on the safe transport of batteries and conditions of carriage, please see our batteries information page.
+For full information on the safe transport of batteries and personal electronic devices, please see our batteries information page.
+Strict per person limits apply to the capacity and quantity of batteries and power banks that can be brought on board.

 Permitted in checked baggage only.
 Stoves and their fuel containers must be completely drained of all liquid fuel and action has been taken to nullify the danger.